YinJC/uk-tex-faq/FAQ-formatstymy.md

----
-layout: page
-title: ''Fatal format file error; I'm stymied''
+# ''Fatal format file error; I'm stymied''
----

 (La)TeX applications often fail with this error when you've been playing with the configuration, or have just installed a new version.